epsalt/homepage/posts/2018-01-13-running-map.md

 Another reason to pick up running is the sweet, sweet data.
-If you use an activity tracker, such as Strava or Runkeeper, then every time you go on a run new data in the form of a GPS file is generated.
+If you use an activity tracker, such as Strava or Runkeeper, then every time you go on a run new data in the form of a GPS trace file is generated.
 Most activity tracker apps allow you to painlessly export your data out of the service.
-You can then use to do your own analysis, or in this case, make maps.
+You can then do your own analysis, or in this case, make maps.

 A great example of visualizing activity data is the beautiful [Strava global heatmap][heatmap].
 I have used the global heatmap as a resource